lws803/FlightTracker/README.md

 - Word completion (wordcheck.java, Project.java) - Wilson

 ## Gotchas
-- search_frequency.txt is just a files of searches
+- `search_frequency.txt` is just a files of searches

+## TODO
+1. Refactor all our assigned components
+2. Create presentations
+3. Deploy to cloud?